architecture-research-group/gem5-dpdk-setup/README.md

-# User-space Networking in gem5
+# Userspace Networking in gem5
 This repo contains instructions, benchmarks, and files for running user-space networking in gem5 simulator.

 There are three shortcomings in current architectural simulators with respect to evaluating future networked systesm: